c2m2/Neuro-VISOR/README.md

 4. Open "MainScene", and ensure that "HHSolver" is enabled in the hierarchy.
 Hodgkin-Huxley simulation code is provided locally within the project along with example 1D and 3D neuron geometries to run on.
 These should run automatically upon pressing play.

 ## Previously developed code
-Previously the code was hosted on Gitlab [here](https://gitlab.com/vr-lab-repos) which still contains useful code for CUDA, shaders and VTK handling.
+Previously the code was hosted on Gitlab [here](https://gitlab.com/vr-lab-repos) which still contains useful code for CUDA, compute shaders, Burst examples, OBJ and VTK handling.
 The code on Bitbucket [here](https://bitbucket.org/c2m2vr/workspace/projects/VIR) is now fully obsolete and replaced by this Github repository.
 VR grids are maintained [over here](https://github.com/stephanmg/vr-grids).
 Custom attributes which proved useful during development are maintained [here](https://github.com/stephanmg/vr-utils).